Patti Bao

 with Jeff Pierce, Steve Whittaker, Shumin Zhai at IBM Research—Almaden

 Despite the rapid innovation of smart phones in recent years, there remain many barriers to smart phone use in business environments.
 Focusing on both objective measures and subjective beliefs surrounding task performance on smart phones and traditional computers, we provide a snapshot of smart phone use that helps to elucidate these barriers.
-We also propose design considerations to overcoming these barriers.
+We also propose design considerations for overcoming these barriers.

 Brainstorming and creativity support tools